MasteryEducation/SecuritiesExamsMastery.ca/content/csc/25/3/index.md

 - [x] By complying with enhanced KYC, disclosure, and suitability requirements.
 - [ ] By eliminating all forms of compensation.

-> **Explanation:** Advisors must follow regulatory protocols, ensuring thorough client knowledge, clear disclosure of fees, and suitable recommendations.
+> **Explanation:**( Advisors must follow regulatory protocols, ensuring thorough client knowledge, clear disclosure of fees, and suitable recommendations.)

----

 ### True or False: In a non-managed fee-based account, the advisor has discretionary control over buying and selling decisions.
 - [x] True